 There are no fungicides available to amateur gardeners with specific recommendations for use against escallonia leaf spot.
-However, the fungicide tebuconazole with trifloxystrobin (Bayer Fungus Fighter Plus) carries a label recommendation for use against 'leaf spots' on ornamental plants.
-Tebuconazole (Bayer Fungus Fighter Concentrate) and triticonazole (Scotts Fungus Clear Ultra and Scotts Fungus Clear Ultra Gun) are labelled for the control of a number of other diseases on ornamental plants and could therefore be used legally on Escallonia (at the owner’s risk) to try and control leaf spot.
+However, the fungicide tebuconazole with trifloxystrobin (Provanto Fungus Fighter Plus, Toprose Fungus Control & Protect) has a recommendation for the control of leaf spots on ornamental plants.
+Additonally, the fungicides tebuconazole (Provanto Fungus Fighter Concentrate) and triticonazole (Fungus Clear Ultra) are labelled for the control of other diseases on ornamental plants, and could therefore be used legally on Escallonia (at the owner’s risk) to try and control the leaf spotting.

 Inclusion of a fungicide product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.

 Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners)